anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 ## Use hdbext Middleware

-We have set the HANA DB connection information in javascript code, but we need the connection information to be configurable.
-So we change the code
+We have set the HANA DB connection information in JavaScript code, but we need the connection information to be configurable.
+So let's change the code

-### hdbext.middleware
+### hdbext Middleware

 *sap-hdbext* provides an [Express middleware][6] which allows easy access to a connection pool in an Express based application.
 In the background a connection pool is created.
 The connection is automatically returned to the pool when the express request is closed or finished.